Get Weekly Coaching Tip

 In summary, the marketing foundation of your business should incorporate the needs of owners, customers, employees, and all other stakeholders.
 Some other things to consider as competitive advantages could include your facility, business affiliations, and credentials such as certification, company awards, service guarantees, value-added services, technology, and the best employees.

 Step 4.
 It’s time to tell your story

 At this point, your task becomes crystal clear!
 Your job is to close the gap between where your company is, and where you want it to go.
-Your role as leader is ensuring your business is living it values (starting with you), heading in the direction of your vision, and accomplishing its mission daily.
-You set goals that will move you in the right direction, and lead your company toward the goals.
-As you achieve the goals, you celebrate, and set new goals.
+Your role as a leader is ensuring your business is living its values (starting with you), heading in the direction of your vision, and accomplishing its mission daily.
+You set goals that will move you in the right direction and lead your company toward the goals.
+As you achieve the goals, you celebrate and set new goals.
 The process never stops; you keep taking “baby steps” toward your long term purpose.
 The most important part of this process is “Telling Your Story.”

 There are limitless ways to tell your story.
 You can use employee meetings, customer presentations, a company newsletter, a printed purpose statement for each office, new employee orientation, discussing it during employee interviews, printing it on the back of your business cards, recording it on your telephone hold message, brainstorming with your employees how to make one aspect of your purpose statement reality, the list goes on and on.